-The repudiating party positively repudiates the contract when he indicates that he will not or cannot substantially perform his contractual duties.
+The repudiating party positively repudiates the contract when, by acts or statements, he indicates that he will not or cannot substantially perform his contractual duties.
 (Mission Beverage Co. v.
 Pabst Brewing Co., LLC (2017) 15 Cal.App.5th 686.)

 Retraction of Repudiation

 A cause of action for anticipatory breach requires that the repudiation not be retracted prior to the time for performance or prior to a detrimental change in position by the non-repudiating party in reliance thereon.
 (Mammoth Lakes Land Acquisition, LLC v.
 Town of Mammoth Lakes (2010) 191 Cal.App.4th 435.)
 “If the repudiation is retracted prior to the time of performance, then the repudiation is nullified and the injured party is left with his remedies, if any, invocable at the time of performance.”
 (Ibid.)

-If a party sues for breach after the other party anticipatorily repudiates the contract, the repudiation thereafter cannot be retracted.
-This is because the suing party has materially changed his position by treating the repudiation as a breach.
+If a party sues for breach after the other party anticipatorily repudiates the contract, the repudiation thereafter cannot be retracted, as the suing party has materially changed his position by treating the repudiation as a breach.
 (Central Valley General Hospital v.
 Smith (2008) 162 Cal.App.4th 501.)

 Element 3: Repudiating Party’s Performance Not Yet Due